yungyuc/nsdhw_24au/project/Sean20405/README.rst

 - Week 1 (09/29): Learn FFT
 - Week 2 (10/06): Learn FFT, decide which algorithms would be used
-- Week 3 (10/13): Write test for FFT and FFT convolution
+- Week 3 (10/13): Write test and GitHub Action for FFT and FFT convolution
 - Week 4 (10/20): Implement a basic algorithm of FFT (depend on my learning)
 - Week 5 (10/27): Apply into convolution & Wrap into Python and test
 - Week 6 (11/03): Implement 2nd algorithm